 Answer B is wrong.
 Master cylinder cup seals cause the brake pedal to fade to the floor.

 Answer C is wrong.
-Air in the brake lines results in a soft spongy pedal.
+Air bubbles in the brake lines result in a soft spongy pedal.

 Answer D is wrong.
-Low manifold vacuum would deprive a vacuum assist unit of its necessary vacuum source.
+A low manifold vacuum would deprive the vacuum assist unit of its vacuum source.

 8. A vehicle nosedives while braking.
-Which of the following is likely to cause this condition?
+Which of the following is MOST likely to cause this nosedive condition?

 - A. The metering valve.